Hilma af Klint: Early life

-Hilma af Klint was the fourth child of Mathilda af Klint (née Sonntag) and Captain Victor af Klint, a Swedish naval commander.
+Hilma af Klint was the fourth child of Mathilda and Captain Victor af Klint, a Swedish naval commander.
+The family surname is 'af Klint', af being a Swedish nobiliary particle.
 She spent summers with her family at their manor, "Hanmora", on the island of Adelsö on Lake Mälaren.
-In these idyllic surroundings, she came into contact with nature at an early age, and a deep association with natural forms was to become an inspiration in her work.
-Later in life, af Klint lived on Munsö, an island next to Adelsö.
+In these idyllic surroundings, she came into contact with nature at an early age.
+Her experience of natural forms became an inspiration in her work, and she later lived on Munsö, an island next to Adelsö.

 Af Klint showed a great interest in mathematics and botany and an ability in visual art.
 After the family moved to Stockholm, she studied at Tekniska skolan (Technical School, now Konstfack) in Stockholm, where she studied portraiture and landscape painting.

 Af Klint was admitted to the Royal Academy of Fine Arts at the age of twenty.
 Between 1882 and 1887, she studied portrait painting, botanical drawing, and landscape painting.
 She graduated with honors and was granted a scholarship in the form of a studio in the "Atelier Building" (Ateljébyggnaden) owned by the Academy of Fine Arts between Hamngatan and Kungsträdgården in central Stockholm, which was the main cultural hub in the Swedish capital at that time.
 The same building also held Blanch's Café and Blanch's Art Gallery, where conflict arose between the conventional views of the Academy of Fine Arts and the opposition movement of the Art Society (Konstnärsförbundet), inspired by the French plein air painters.
 Af Klint began working in Stockholm, gaining recognition for her landscapes, botanical drawings, and portraits.
 Her conventional painting was a source of income, but her abstract remained a separate practice.